MohdMuslim92/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 9-print_comb.c : print all possible numbers from one digit seperated by comma and space
 * 100-print_comb3.c : prints all possible different combinations of two digits while the number's mirrpr is not allowed (ex.
 01 -->10)
 * 101-print_comb4.c : print all possible different combinations of three digits while repeating is not allowed
+* 102-print_comb5.c : print all possible different combinations of two two digits but it's mirror is not allowed "ex.
+00 01 --> 00 10"